mile-hi-labs/react-data/README.md

 ### Adapters
 In React Data, adapters handle URL configuration when communicating with your API.
 This way, we're able to construct the base URL, endpoint, and any parameters you're looking to pass into the server seamlessly.
-To delcare an adapter, simply do the following:
+To declare an adapter, simply do the following:

 ```
-// adapters/user.jsx
+# adapters/user.jsx

 import { AppAdapter } from 'react-data';